protechanalysis/Danny-Ma-SQL-Chanllege-Danny-Pizza-Runner/README.md

 5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre travelled.
         - how much money does Pizza Runner have left over after these deliveries?
 [Go to solution](https://github.com/protechanalysis/Danny-Pizza-runner/blob/main/Pricing%20and%20Ratings.sql)

 ### E. Bonus Questions
 If Danny wants to expand his range of pizzas - how would this impact the existing data design?
 Write an INSERT statement to demonstrate what would happen if a new Supreme pizza with all the toppings was added to the Pizza Runner menu?
 [Go to solution](https://github.com/protechanalysis/Danny-Pizza-runner/blob/main/Bonus%20Question.sql)

+### Challenges faced
+Solving Ingredient Optimisation  Question 1:
+Splitting of the recipe table in order to get the standard recipes for each pizza.
+I did several ChatGPT prompting I was able to get the solution, which was using a recursive CTE I will call it a loop function that loops through the toppings column for each row and turn it into a long row.
+With that, I was able to join and in other to get each toppings id name there i used a group concat function to get the initial recipe table this time having the standard recipe name for each pizza.